 THINGS TO NOTICE BEFORE BOOKING ACCOMMODATION IN MADRID

-Elevator: Many hostels and guesthouses are housed in residential buildings that don’t have elevators.
+Elevator: Many guesthouses and hostels in Madrid are housed in residential buildings that don’t have elevators.
 If having an elevator is important to you, be sure to include that in your search filters.

 Breakfast: Many accommodations do offer breakfast, but I personally don’t think it’s necessary.
 There are so many amazing cafes in Madrid to have breakfast or brunch, and to me, that’s a big part of getting to know a city.